Home » Business Email Signature File Best Practices

 Business Email Signature File Best Practices

-Signature files have been around since, well, before most current Netizens were even aware that email existed.
-Before the Web, folks generally had basic contact info and included their favorite quote to show their feelings or perspective on specific issues.
+Signature files have existed since, well, before most current Netizens were even aware that email existed.
+Before the Web, folks generally had basic contact info and included their favorite quote to show their feelings or perspectives on specific issues.

 Then Came Websites and Marketing

-Now, most will use their signature file to identify who they are and what they do quickly.
-They offer a link to their website, while those online for personal use will still serve up witty, clever, and many times interesting quotes.
+Most will use their signature file to identify who they are and what they do quickly.
+They offer a link to their website, while those online for personal use will still serve up witty, clever, and often interesting quotes.

-The most important reason to use a sig file is that your signature allows you to promote your site indirectly by simply going about your daily online business.
-Whether you are posting on message boards or emailing other site owners.
+The most important reason to use a sig file is that your signature allows you to promote your site indirectly by simply going about your daily online business, whether posting on message boards or emailing other site owners.

-Your signature file gets your basic information and a link to your website before everyone you email.
-Those who may just read your post on a forum after the fact can then check you out too.
+Your signature file contains your basic information and a link to your website, which is sent to everyone you email.
+Those who may have read your post on a forum after the fact can also check you out.

 Your sig file contents can help you solidify yourself as an astute technology user.
 If you have a business, your sig can soft-sell your enterprise to your contacts.

-Signature files are the ultimate in online passive promotion when used properly and effectively.
+When used correctly and effectively, signature files are the ultimate in online passive promotion.

 Let’s first cover the DON’Ts: